• Skip to primary navigation

 Variations

 • Orange Zest and Cinnamon Flan - This is my favorite variation.
-Mix in a couple of strands of orange zest and a stick of cinnamon when boiling the milk.
-Make the orange zest long strands so you can remove them without having to strain the mixture.
+Mix in a couple of orange zest strands and a stick of cinnamon when boiling the milk.
+Make the orange zest into long strands so you can remove them without having to strain the mixture.

 • Espresso Flan - Stir in a teaspoon of instant espresso powder when whisking together the milk for a coffee-kissed version.